microchip-pic-avr-examples/pic16f13145-quadrature-decoder-timers-mplab-mcc/README.md

 <br><img src="./images/quadrature-schematic.png" width="800">

-In this demo, everytime a clockwise or counterclockwise pulse is detected a message is printed on the serial terminal.
+In this demo, the total number of pulses detected over 2 seconds is printed on the serial terminal.

 <br><img src="./images/data_visualizer_2.png" width="800">

-Below is presented a logic analyzer capture that contains the waveforms corresponding to the messages sent to the terminal in the figure above.
+Below is presented a logic analyzer capture that contains the rotary encoder waveforms and the detected pulses.
 <br><img src="./images/demo.png" width="800">

 **Note:** Follow the steps in the [How to use MPLAB® Data Visualizer](#how-to-use-mplab®-data-visualizer) section to set up the Data Visualizer so that it can correctly show the text messages through UART1.